-“It’s especially important to share your sexual orientation with your doctor so you can get the most personalized care,” said Dr. Moran Sands.
+“It's beneficial to share your sexual orientation with your doctor so you can get the most personalized care,” says Dr. Moran-Sands.
 “You can be more open about your life and your choices, and you and your doctor can work together to create a plan for staying healthy.”

-If you currently see a primary care doctor, let them know of your sexual orientation during your next visit.
+If you currently see a primary care doctor, let them know of your sexual orientation, preferred pronouns and/or name during your next visit.

 During your appointment, you can broach the subject in a way that’s the most comfortable for you.
 For instance, you can discuss the topic by asking about STD testing or simply by saying, “I’d like to have a conversation about something.”